turingschool/accelerated-mod-0/terminal/index.md

 ### 5. Get Out of a Directory (`cd ..`)

-To get out of a directory you're in, we use `cd ..` (with a space between the d and the first dot).
+To get out of a directory you're in, we use `cd ..` (note the space between the d and the first dot).
 This means "go back up one level."

 If I'm in the `book_projects` directory and I want to get back to `essays`, this is what I'd run: